TSB bereavement: phone, email or DocuSign – no branch visit needed

 What happens to TSB accounts

-How TSB treats an account after a death depends on whether it was held in one name or two.
+How TSB treats an account after a death depends on the account type and whether it was held in one name or two.
+Here is what to expect for each product type.

-When TSB is notified of a death, a sole account is secured immediately.
-This means:
+When TSB is notified of a death, a sole account is secured immediately:

 • The account is frozen – no money goes in or out